thiagocamposde/chess-challenge/README.md

 ## Backend:

-I tried to use the most basic structure I could, using express to handle the API.
-In the future this structure would probably change, with entities, services and controllers been introduced.
+I tried to use a basic structure approach, using express to handle the API.
+I split the structure in 4 main folders:

+1. Routes: define the routers of the application.
+Here I avoid business logic code.
+2. Controllers: Controllers are responsible for validation, call services when needed and prepare the response to return
+3. Services: Services is were the business logic are placed.
+In this case is were the next movement calculation was placed
+4. Shared: Contains any constants or utility that could be potentially used through the application

 # Third-party libraries

-## Material-ui

-Used in frontend for basic style and couple of components, grid system and responsive concerns

-## Axios

-Axios is a great tool to use with react and node, providing easy ways to handle and manipulate requests

-Other libraries and tools worth to mention are:
+Some libraries and tools worth to mention:

-- Standard: for linting purposes
 - React Router: Essential for routing components in react
 - Nodemon: Usefull for auto refresh the server
-- Moment: Usefull to manipulate and format dates
+- Lodash: Utility for array and object manipulation
+- express-validator: For api params validation purposes
+- Jest: A JavaScript testing framework designed to ensure correctness of code

 # Installing and running

+In order to run this application you should:

-1. in root directory: 'npm install';
+1. in root directory type: 'npm install';
 2. cd /client;
 3. npm install;

-After install, in root directory run:
+After installing the front end dependences, in root directory run:

-4. 'npm run dev' (this will run back and front together
+4. 'npm run dev' (this will run back and front together)

+At this point you should be able to see the application running at http://localhost:3000/

+# Running tests

+to run backend tests type:

+'npm run test-dev'